FuelLabs/sway/docs/src/advanced/assembly.md

 ## Helpful Links

-For examples of assembly in action, check out the Sway standard library: [StdLib](https://github.com/FuelLabs/sway/tree/master/lib-std)
+For examples of assembly in action, check out the [Sway standard library](https://github.com/FuelLabs/sway-lib-std).

-For a complete list of all instructions supported in the FuelVM: [Instructions](https://github.com/FuelLabs/fuel-specs/blob/39e88370376a850f554cede87f9a749e6a0e80eb/specs/vm/opcodes.md#fuelvm-opcodes)
+For a complete list of all instructions supported in the FuelVM: [Instructions](https://github.com/FuelLabs/fuel-specs/blob/master/specs/vm/opcodes.md).

-And to learn more about the FuelVM semantics: [Semantics](https://github.com/FuelLabs/fuel-specs/blob/master/specs/vm/main.md#semantics)
+And to learn more about the FuelVM semantics: [Semantics](https://github.com/FuelLabs/fuel-specs/blob/master/specs/vm/main.md#semantics).